Melampodium strigosum, Shaggy Blackfoot

 Flowering Season: August to September.

 Elevation: 4,000 to 5,500 feet.

 Habitat Preferences: Upper elevations in open grasslands and pinyon-juniper forests.

 Recorded Range: Rare in the United States, found only in AZ, NM and TX, and in northern Mexico.
 Largest populations in southern Arizona, records also from NM and TX.

 North America & US County Distribution Map for Melampodium strigosum.

 Threatened/Endangered Information: No data available.

 Comments: Shaggy Blackfoot is relatively rare in the United States unlike its cousin the Plains Blackfoot Daisy, Melampodium leucanthum.
 It is similar in appearance to Rough Blackfoot, Melampodium hispidum.

 The genus Melampodium are hardy plants from subtropical and tropical regions with most of the species found in Mexico.
 The common name "Blackfoot" is a reference to the black color at the base of the stem and roots.

 This specimen was photographed in Santa Cruz County growing among a several small trees in chaparral community.
-Also see Plains Blackfoot Daisy, Melampodium leucanthum.
+In Southwest Desert Flora also see Plains Blackfoot Daisy, Melampodium leucanthum.